lamecksf/stock-ami/README.md

 # Stock-AMI

-I'm part of the Software Engineering group at Omni Eletronica.
+I'm part of the Software Engineering group at Omni Eletronica <https://www.omni-electronica.com.br/>.
 Together we developed new technologies for managing IoT applications making smart environments.

 <hr>